Ancaster incident: Legacy

 The attack was part of a series of actions by young Tory members who attacked symbols of the reform movement.
-In Gore county, another tar and feather assault in November 1827 targeted Jacob Hagle, a magistrate in Dundas, for marrying a woman several years younger; these assailants might have consisted of the same men who attacked Rolph, and might have been emboldened to attack Hagle because of the lenient damages they paid to Rolph.
+In Gore District, another tar and feather assault in November 1827 targeted Jacob Hagle, a magistrate in Dundas, for marrying a woman several years younger; these assailants might have consisted of the same men who attacked Rolph, and might have been emboldened to attack Hagle because of the lenient damages they paid to Rolph.
 The next month, an unnamed lawyer's premises was broken into, with documents and property destroyed.
-In January 1829, an effigy of Colbourne was hung in Hamilton.
+In January 1829, an effigy of Colborne was hung in Hamilton.
 These incidents were collectively known as the "Gore District outrages".
 Outside the county, similar incidents included the Types Riot against William Lyon Mackenzie and the Niagara Incident when the government tore down William Forsyth's property to gain access to fortifications.
 These and other incidents caused the Legislative Assembly of Upper Canada to form a select committee to investigate the abuse of power perpetuated by public prosecutors.

 This incident and its subsequent court cases highlighted the Upper Canadian social tensions between the growing farming communities and the established social elite.
 John Rolph mentioned this in the civil trial by calling the defendants "gentlemen" and congratulating the jury members, who were farmers, for being "yeomen".
 At the grand jury trial, the Tory local magistrates challenged the indictments of the grand jury, who were probably composed of farmers, in an attempt to have the criminal trial controlled by the local elite.
-Many members of the grand jury wrote letters to Colbourne describing political dissension in the Gore district caused by corrupt magistrates, citing the judge's actions in this case as an example.
+Many members of the grand jury wrote letters to Colborne describing political dissension in the Gore district caused by corrupt magistrates, citing the judge's actions in this case as an example.
 The incident also showed the decline of the Tory dominance of Upper Canada's political and legal system, resulting in their use of violence to try to reverse this decline.